 In the late 1970s, the program began to plan transitioning to the postbaccalaureate entry-level degree.
 The MPT proposal was approved by the CSU Chancellor in November, 1997 and implemented in fall, 1998.
 The charter MPT class completed their terminal internships in summer, 2001.

-California State University, Long Beach offers an entry-level physical therapy professional curriculum that leads to the Doctor of Physical Therapy (DPT) degree.The first DPT class began studies in June, 2012 and will graduate in 2015.
-The last MPT class entered in fall, 2011 and will graduate in 2014.
+California State University, Long Beach offers an entry-level physical therapy professional curriculum that leads to the Doctor of Physical Therapy (DPT) degree.The first DPT class began studies in June, 2012 and graduated in 2015.
+The last MPT class entered in fall, 2011 and graduated in 2014.

 Approximately 32-36 students are matriculated each year, taking classes as a cohort for 3 years.
 Class size is 32-36 for lecture and 16-18 for labs.
 The 3-year curriculum begins with foundational science courses, the mastery of which is critical for success in the following clinical science courses.
 A doctoral project of research under the direction of faculty is required.
 Clinical experiences include two 6-week summer affiliations, between years 1 and 2 and between years 2 and 3, a pro-bono classroom clinic in the second year of the program and 24 weeks of internship in the last year of the program.